-The Commission continues to seek access to the Institutional Services & Juvenile Probation Budget so it may identify and evaluate delinquency prevention programs and services in the community and in our juvenile detention facilities.
-It also seeks to identify any existing service gaps in the county.
+The Commission continues to seek access to the Institutional Services & Juvenile Probation Budget so we may identify and evaluate delinquency prevention programs and services in the community and in our juvenile detention facilities.
+We also seek to identify any existing service gaps in the county.
 Directing resources to specific neighborhoods and communities is critical to keeping youth from entering the juvenile justice system and increasing public safety in San Mateo County.

-&lt;sup>1 Electronic Monitoring Program: EMP
+1 Electronic Monitoring Program: EMP

 Food & Nutrition: Meals for the Juvenile Hall and Camp Kemp facilities continue to be provided by the Sheriff's Department at a cost of \$89.94 per meal.
 Meals are prepared at the Maple Street County Jail and delivered to Camp Kemp and the Juvenile Hall the following day.
 The meals are then reheated by Probation staff in the housing unit.
 This process makes it almost impossible to preserve the quality, texture, and temperature of each meal.
-The Sheriff's Department Nutritional Team members expressed frustration with the limitations placed upon them by the current food services contract and their strong preference to return to the pre-pandemic practice of preparing the meals at the Juvenile Hall.
-Camp Kemp and Juvenile Hall feed a combined average of 27 youth per month at an annual cost of \$1,705,714.36.
-Staff Meals: The Probation Department offers each staff member one meal during their shift because they are prohibited from leaving the facility during their breaks.
-Staff pre-order their meals online.
+When meeting with the Sheriff's Department Nutritional Team, they expressed frustration with the limitations placed upon them by the current food services contract and their strong preference to return to their pre-pandemic practice of preparing the meals at the Juvenile Hall.
+Camp Kemp and Juvenile Hall feed a combined average of 27 youth per month at an annual cost of \$1,705,714.36.2 Staff Meals: The Probation Department offers each staff member one meal during their shift because they are prohibited from leaving the facility during their breaks.
+Staff pre order their meals online.
 The Sheriff's Department provided 668 staff meals during fiscal year 2022-2023.
 A cost breakdown was not available.

-Staffing Levels: In August 2023, BSCC notified the Commission that staffing levels at the Juvenile Hall facility were "borderline out-of-compliance".
-BSCC had just conducted its bi-annual inspection of the facility and was concerned that the facility was only operating one housing unit.
-BSCC explained that housing all youths together was "a temporary Band-Aid" and was "not a sustainable solution".
+Staffing Levels: In August 2023, BSCC notified the Commission that staffing levels at the Juvenile Hall facility were "borderline out of compliance".
+BSCC had just conducted their bi-annual inspection of the facility and was concerned that the facility was only operating one housing unit in order to meet the state's mandated staffing levels.
+BSCC explained that housing all youths together was simply "a temporary Band-Aid" and was "not a sustainable solution".
 We concur.
-It should be noted that as of 12/6/2023, the facility was operating three housing units.